Carissa Grandiflora Natal Plum

-Carissa Grandiflora is beautiful shrub with a habit of fast growing.
+Carissa Grandiflora commonly known as Natal Plum.
+It is beautiful shrub with a habit of fast growing.
 It is also good as hedging plant, because of its large sized thorns.

 This moderately fast-growing, evergreen shrub has lustrous, leathery, rich green, oval leaves and spines along its branches.
 It is hard to find a plant with darker green leaves.
 Flowers are somewhat fragrant, white, and star-shaped.
 The bright red, edible, plum-shaped fruit tastes like cranberries and can be used to make jam.
 Flowers and fruit are quite showy and are often borne on the plant simultaneously.

 Natal Plum will tolerate a variety of soils and exposures and only needs light pruning.
 Useful as a screen or hedge, it should not be planted too closely to walkways where its large, forked thorns can injure passersby.
 It makes a nice, full foundation shrub.
 While it thrives in full sun, natal plum can adapt to fairly heavy shade and requires only moderate watering and fertilization.
 Plant on three to six-foot centers for a hedge or mass planting, closer for the compact cultivars.
 Dwarf cultivars such as ‘Green Carpet’, ‘Horizontalis’, and ‘Prostrata’ make excellent ground covers.

 Carissa Grandiflora Propagation is by seed or cuttings.